SCIENCE IN THE NEWS in VOA Special English. I'm Bob Doughty.

 thirty-two to sixty-four kilometers per hour.
 But they have been reported to move in other directions and as fast as

 one hundred seventeen kilometers an hour.

-chasers are part of weather research teams.
+Some chasers are part of weather research teams.
 Others do it to help document storms and warn the public.
-Still others do it just because it is their
+Still others do it just because it is their idea of fun.

 Storm chasers usually drive large